parrt/ml-articles/gradient-boosting/L1-loss.md

 plt.show()
 </pyfig>

 We've manually chosen these weights as nice round numbers so we can do the computations more easily.
-In practice, the the listing algorithm must compute the optimal weights of a complicated expression you can find on page 6 of <a href="https://statweb.stanford.edu/~jhf/ftp/trebst.pdf">Friedman's paper</a>.
+In practice, a boosting algorithm must compute the optimal weights of a complicated expression you can find on page 6 of <a href="https://statweb.stanford.edu/~jhf/ftp/trebst.pdf">Friedman's paper</a>.
 As he points out, however, the sign vector case simplifies to the weight of a leaf being just the median of the true $y_i$ values for the observations in that leaf.
 Weight $w_l$ for leaf $l$ is $median(y_i - F_{m-1}(\vec x_i))$ for all $\vec x_i$ in leaf $l$.
 (See Algorithm 3 *LAD_TreeBoost* on page 7 of Friedman's paper.)
 In a sense, this weight computation is acting like the residual vector.
 Instead of a separate "weight" for each observation, however, we use a separate weight for all similar observations (those in the same leaf).
-This has the effect that the prediction for similar observations takes steps sized proportionally to the median distance from the weak model's prediction to the true target values.
+This has the effect that the prediction for similar observations takes steps proportional to the median distance from the weak model's prediction to the true target values.
 As the weak model predictions get better, the algorithm takes smaller steps to zero in on the best prediction.

+The following sequence of diagrams shows the composite model predictions versus true $y_i$ values.

 <!-- composite model -->